UXSoc/uxsoc-apps-cms/src/pages/index.md

           their deliverables on time and with quality.

-          Some responsibilities/tasks include setting up important internal meetings while following respective agendas, creating an organized Google Drive (or any other platform) available to the team, and upholding standards of quality for org documents
+          Some responsibilities/tasks include setting up important internal meetings while following respective agendas, creating an organized Google Drive (or any other platform) available to the team, and upholding standards of quality for org documents.

           It’s recommended that SecGen is detail-oriented, a team player, a